General Six-Principle Baptists

 The General Six-Principle Baptists, shortly Six-Principle Baptists, is a Baptist sub-group in the United States.
-General Six-Principle Baptists originated from early General Baptists in New England Colonies that held to the Five Points of Arminianism and a strict observance of laying on of hands (Confirmation), having no communion with churches that didn't practice it.
+General Six-Principle Baptists originated from early General Baptists in New England Colonies that held to the Five Points of Arminianism and a strict observance of laying on of hands (Confirmation), having no communion with churches that did not practice it.

 History

 The General Six-Principle Baptists have origins in colonial Rhode Island, in 1652, when the First Baptist Church of Providence, once led by Roger Williams, split over a doctrinal issue.
 The occasion was the development within the church of an Arminian majority who strictly held to the Six Principles of Hebrew 6:1–2:

 Therefore leaving the principles of the doctrine of Christ, let us go on unto perfection; not laying again the foundation of repentance from dead works, and of faith toward God, of the doctrine of baptisms, and of laying on of hands, and of resurrection of the dead, and of eternal judgment.

 Of these 6 principles, the laying-on of hands was the only distinctive to this body, that advocated it as mandatory.
 This practice, known as Confirmation, was used at baptism and after baptism, as a reception of new members in the Church, signs of full communion and the reception of the gifts of the Holy Spirit.
-Many Particular Baptist churches also practiced the laying on of hands, but they didn't exist as a separate body.
+Many Particular Baptist churches also practiced the laying on of hands, but they did not exist as a separate body.
 Even the Philadelphia Baptist Association (organized in 1707) drafted up a confession of faith in 1742, known as the Philadelphia Confession of Faith, as a revision of the Second London Confession with the addition of an article concerning laying-on of hands.
 A distinguishing feature of these early General Six-Principle Baptists was that they would not commune with other Baptists who did not observe the laying-on of hands.
 In 1656, members left the First Baptist Church in Newport, founded by John Clarke, and formed the Second Baptist Church in Newport.